Back

 Redesigning Arboretum Entrances

-To honor our legacy as Boston’s oldest free and equal cultural institution, we seek to redesign and re-landscape our entrances, starting with those which provide direct access to the Arboretum for historically underserved residents in Roslindale.
+To honor our legacy as Boston’s oldest free and equal cultural institution, we seek to redesign and re-landscape our entrances, providing a greater sense of welcoming and belonging.
+Phase One of this effort focuses on three entrances that will have the greatest impact on promoting inclusion across the communities we serve and redressing historical disparities in how visitors from under-resourced neighborhoods experience the Arboretum.
 The redesign will elevate horticultural care at our portals and reconceptualize visitor welcome and orientation through design, materials, maintenance, horticulture, and signage/interpretation.
 Our goal to elevate the experience at the threshold of the Arboretum is critical to deepening our connection to our neighbors and millions of visitors who enter each year.

 In addition to supporting the health and well-being in our community, the Arboretum serves commuters seeking green transportation alternatives.
 A new set of multi-use pathways will create critical and accessible connections to our landscape and the entire network of existing and proposed Greenlink pathways for underserved social, environmental, and economic justice neighborhoods in Roslindale.